Loosen Up: The Art of Working Messily

 laying in the mess in the corner of my studio on the floor

-This way of working keeps me honest.
-It keeps me from overthinking.
+This way of working keeps me from overthinking.
 I don’t sketch things out carefully or pre-plan compositions.
 I jump in.
 I trust my instincts.
 The paintings evolve through motion and intuition, through layering, tearing, repainting, messing up, starting over.
 That’s what I love about collage and paint — they’re both forgiving and unpredictable.
 You can cover things up or let them peek through.
 Nothing ever fully disappears.

 So yes, my studio is a mess.
 It always will be.
 And honestly, I wouldn’t have it any other way.

 What does your creative space look like?
-Do you thrive in order or chaos — or something in between?
+Do you thrive in order or chaos…or something in between?